 If this is the first time performing your own exam, it’s important to get familiar with your skin.
 As you continue this practice, that familiarity will aid in identifying change.
 The best habit is to make this a monthly routine.

-“By performing at-home skin exams you arm yourself with information, but know we’re here to be your partner in health and healthy skin,” Dr. Roddey says.
-“We’re working hard to keep our offices safe so we can see you in person and keep you healthy, both now and in the future.”
+“By performing at-home skin exams you arm yourself with information,” Dr. Roddey says, “but know we’re here to be your partner in health and healthy skin.”